deepaklearner/sample_cypher/README.md

 entitlementType,
 targetSystem

-3. The constraints for Entitlement nodes are "entitlementName" and "targetSystem"
+e.
+Validate owner1, owner2 and owner3 if they exist in graph db or has disabled label for the User node else create a error report.

-4. Create relationship "HAS_OWNER" to "User" node, based on owner1, owner2, owner3
+f.
+For the valid ones, Create relationship "HAS_OWNER" to "User" node, based on owner1, owner2, owner3

-5. Create a error report...for owners which are not present in neo4j

-Questions:
-1. What if owner1, owner2, owner3, any one is missing? what if all are missing?
-2. What if owner is inactive?
-3. When to send email? only for failure?
-4**.
-How to process delta?
+g.
+We are reading the data in batches of 50k.

+Give me ideas for efficient design.
+Also, let me know for any cross questions, I should ask for further clarification.